THE ARTIST’S STATEMENT

 THE ARTIST’S SELF PORTRAIT

-The late 70’s found Monique single with 4 young children to raise on her own.
+At the age of 31, Monique found herself single with 4 young children to raise on her own.
 She soon became involved in Human Rights Work which took her into many oppressed countries, many of them behind the Iron Curtain, in the Old Soviet Union.
-That was during the cold war in the late 70’s and 80’s.

-Monique also did some work in Canadian prisons, and has been involved for years with Reseaux Femmes BC, an organization who also fights for Women’s Rights.
+Monique also did some work in Canadian prisons, and has been involved for years with Reseaux Femmes BC, an organization that also fights for Women’s Rights.

-Monique has lived in 5 Canadian Provinces, in cities such as Edmunston NB, Toronto Ont, Edmonton Al, Vancouver BC, and now lives in Aylmer Quebec.
+Monique has lived in 5 Canadian Provinces, in cities such as Edmunston New Brunswick, Toronto Ontario, Edmonton Alberta, Vancouver British Columbia, and now lives in Aylmer Quebec.

-Monique Germaine est acadienne française, née au Nouveau Brunswick, la seconde dans une famille de 14 enfants.
-Elle déménage à Prince George en 1987 et a Gatineau Quebec in 2012.
-Monique a étudié à plusieurs institutions de beaux-arts : Art Training Program à Edmonton de 1981 – 1984, Athabasca University à Edmonton de 1984 – 1985, Vancouver Vocational Institute en 1986, et des leçons privées de Tim White – artiste et professeur à Vancouver de 1986 – 1988.
+Monique Germaine est Acadienne Française, née au Nouveau Brunswick, la seconde dans une famille de 14 enfants.
+Elle déménage en Columbie Britanique pour plusieurs annees et a Gatineau Quebec in 2012.
+Monique a étudié à plusieurs institutions de beaux-arts : Art Training Program à Edmonton, Athabasca University à Edmonton, Vancouver Vocational Institute, et des leçons privées de Tim White – artiste et professeur à Vancouver.

 Teresa Mallam email@example.com “Germaine has used her art to speak out against social injustices like racism and violence but it also celebrated the beauty in life.”
 July 7, 2006.